cinnData/PythonBootcamp/[PY-04] Functions and control statements.md

 ## Functions

 A **function** takes a collection of **arguments** and performs an action.
-The functions that appear in this course will **return** a value and, sometimes, **print** a message.
+For instance, a function can **return** a value, and another function can **print** a message.
 Besides the built-in functions like `type` and those coming in the packages that you may import, you can define your own functions.
 The definition will be forgotten when the session is closed, so you have to include it in your code.

 A simple example of a user-defined function follows.
 Note the indentation after the colon, which is created automatically by the Jupyter interface (either console or notebook).